AMoorer/amazfit-trex3-pro-dev/README.md

 This is a development environment for creating apps for the Amazfit Trex 3 Pro smartwatch using Zepp OS.

-Xepp OS dev is pretty janky.
+Zepp OS dev is pretty janky.
 Almost intolerably so.
 But It is what it is...
 The hardware is nice...

 ## Prerequisites